Find out about getting the right amount of vitamin D while staying at home.

 - Pregnant and breastfeeding women.

-- Healthy Start vitamins, which contain vitamin D, are available free to all pregnant women in Wales.
-Ask your midwife or health visitor for further information.
+- Healthy Start vitamins, which contain vitamin D, are available to pregnant women in Wales under eighteen or in receipt of certain benefits.
+Ask your midwife or health visitor for further information or find out more on the Healthystart website.

 - Infants and young children under five.